Call for Abstracts

 All abstracts must be original work, attributable to the author.

 - It is the responsibility of the presenting author to ensure accuracy of content, spelling, and presentation.

 - The abstract must strictly comply with the formatting provided in the Abstract Form Template (text, text size, margins, one-page limit, formatting, etc.).
 The Clinical Content Committee reserves the right to reject abstracts that do not comply with the formatting requirements.

 This abstract, if accepted, will be published exactly as submitted in the 2021 Academy Annual Meeting Journal of Proceedings.

 The Abstract Form must be submitted with your online application.

 The lead author's full name with credentials, contact information, and biographical sketch are required.
 This information enables the committee to contact the lead author if any clarification is needed.

 - A two-line description of the presentation must be provided.
-This description will be included in the Preliminary Program if your paper is accepted.
+This description will be included in Annual Meeting promotional materials if your paper is accepted.